-Another domain entirely disrupted by the pandemic is music education, and online education (a.k.a. e-Learning) in general.
-Face-to-face teaching activities were suspended and higher education institutes, schools and conservatories worldwide were required to quickly shift to remote learning, challenging traditional music education methods (Dhawan, 2020; Habe et al., 2021).
-The most critical concerns and challenges included: (1) Music teachers being inadequately prepared and supported during the move; (2) lack of student engagement and ineffectiveness of teaching music online; (3) lack of resources and disparities between schools and students of different socio-economic backgrounds; (4) technical limitations such as low sound quality, latency and video delay.
-Despite the difficulties, music teachers still found this transition to be an opportunity to adapt and innovate the music learning process, and acquired skills and technological tools that could be integrated in face-to-face teaching (Daubney and Fautley, 2020; Ozer and Ustun, 2020; Biasutti et al., 2021; Shaw and Mayo, 2021; Hash, 2021; Cheng and Lam, 2021; Joseph and Lennox, 2021; Calderón-Garrido and Gustems-Carnicer, 2021; de Bruin, 2021).
+Another domain entirely disrupted by the pandemic was music education, and online education (or e-Learning) in general.
+Face-to-face teaching activities were suspended, with higher education institutes, schools, and conservatories worldwide required to quickly shift to remote learning, challenging traditional music education methods (Dhawan, 2020; Habe et al., 2021).
+There were a number of critical concerns and challenges.
+Music teachers were inadequately prepared for the move and insufficiently supported in online teaching.
+There was a lack of student engagement with online learning, and much teaching of music online was ineffective.
+There was a general lack of resources, and significant disparities between schools and students of different socio-economic backgrounds.
+Finally, technical limitations led to low sound quality, latency, and video delay.
+Despite the difficulties, music teachers still found this transition to be an opportunity to adapt and innovate in the music learning process, and they acquired skills and technological tools that could be integrated in face-to-face teaching (Daubney and Fautley, 2020; Ozer and Ustun, 2020; Biasutti et al., 2021; Shaw and Mayo, 2021; Hash, 2021; Cheng and Lam, 2021; Joseph and Lennox, 2021; Calderón-Garrido and Gustems-Carnicer, 2021; de Bruin, 2021).

-Several teaching approaches and strategies have been used during the pandemic.
-For example, Johnson and Merrick (2020) set up weekly Zoom meetings to support students’ well-being, communication and connection among teachers and students.
-Emotional support provided by the teacher and interpersonal connection between teacher and student have a positive influence on students’ motivation and engagement (de Bruin, 2021; Waters, 2021).
-Johnson (2020) built a framework for online music teaching and suggests having an informal discussion forum for students that develops a peer community and assist in student motivation..
-These two methods revolve around student motivation which is key in overcoming technical challenges and student success.
-Lemay and Peters (2020) suggest settings in which bands could rehearse together at school while respecting hygiene standards and physical distance- that is, rehearsals will preferably be held outdoors, and special masks will be worn for playing wind instruments.
+Several new teaching approaches and strategies have been developed during the pandemic.
+For example, Johnson and Merrick (2020) set up weekly Zoom meetings to support students’ well-being, and to improve communication and connection among teachers and students.
+Emotional support provided by the teacher, and interaction between teacher and student, have a positive influence on students’ motivation and engagement (de Bruin, 2021; Waters, 2021).
+Johnson (2020) built a framework for online music teaching, and suggests having an informal discussion forum for students to develop a peer community and foster enthusiasm.
+These two methods revolve around student motivation, which is vital for overcoming technical challenges and student success.
+Lemay and Peters (2020) suggest settings in which bands could rehearse together at school while respecting hygiene standards and physical distance: rehearsals should preferably be held outdoors, and special masks should be worn for playing wind instruments.

-Over the years, many startups have developed digital tools for music education intended for music teachers, self-learning, social learning platforms, and more.
+Over the years, many startups have developed digital tools for music education, intended for music teachers, self-learning, social learning platforms, and more.
 It seems that the main obstacle was the market being unready to adopt new methods after centuries of traditional music learning.
-But that has probably changed due to the pandemic and the lockdowns as usage of self-learning music applications surged.
-These applications managed to involve the learner’s family in the learning process, making the experience more powerful and unique during this time.
-Moreover, a survey conducted in Austria found that two thirds of the participating music teachers are willing to integrate digital tools into their music lessons after the pandemic to some extent, especially putting learning materials online and using videos (Aigner et al., 2020).
-While there are some advantages in online music education, we believe it will only be complementary to face-to-face learning since synchronized music making is still a challenge and the social aspect could be lost (Lemay and Peters, 2020; Palau et al., 2020; Goetz, 2020; Aigner et al., 2020; Encarnação et al., 2021; Spieker and Koren, 2021).
+But the pandemic and the associated lockdowns seem to have brought about a change, as usage of self-learning music applications has surged.
+These applications often involve the learner’s family in the learning process, making the experience more powerful and unique.
+Moreover, a survey conducted in Austria found that two-thirds of the participating music teachers were willing to integrate digital tools to some extent into their music lessons after the pandemic, especially putting learning materials online and using videos (Aigner et al., 2020).
+While there are some advantages to online music education, we believe that it should only be complementary to face-to-face learning, since synchronized music making is still a challenge and the social aspect could be lost (Lemay and Peters, 2020; Palau et al., 2020; Goetz, 2020; Aigner et al., 2020; Encarnação et al., 2021; Spieker and Koren, 2021).